 Lawmakers filed legislation in November to repeal a state law requiring fluoride in drinking water.
 The repeal would allow local voters to decide whether their community should have fluoride in its water.

-Senate Bill 2 would remove a section of state statute that currently states: “The company, corporation, municipality, county, government agency, or other entity that owns or controls a water system shall control the quantity of fluoride in the water so as to maintain a fluoride content established by the Department of Health.”
+Senate Bill 2 would have removed a section of state statute that currently states: “The company, corporation, municipality, county, government agency, or other entity that owns or controls a water system shall control the quantity of fluoride in the water so as to maintain a fluoride content established by the Department of Health.”
 The bill ultimately failed in committee.

 A bill in the Kentucky House of Representatives was introduced In January to amend state laws to make water fluoridation programs optional.